cwwojin/FORK_backend/docs/pages/user.md

 ---

 ## PUT : update user profile
-- update user profile - updatable fields are : `password, email`
+- update user profile - updatable fields are : `password, email, preferences`
+- preferences will be updated by input of list of preferences.
+This will overwrite all of the user's previous preference settings.

 ### URL
 `/api/users/profile/:id`